mikaeldui/riot-games-dotnet-client/README.md

 ## Download

-You can find the latest releases [here on GitHub](https://github.com/mikaeldui/riot-games-dotnet-client/releases) and [on NuGet].
+You can find the latest releases [here on GitHub](https://github.com/mikaeldui/riot-games-dotnet-client/releases) and [on NuGet](https://www.nuget.org/packages/MikaelDui.RiotGames.Client).

 To install the package, type the following in the package manager console: